 “What are you saying?
 That I’m incapable of following simple directions?”
 I ask, venom seeping into my voice as I realize where he’s going with this.

 “I’m just saying that you like to play by your own rules a little too much,” Wood replies, no air of teasing in his voice.

-“Now, at tryouts tomorrow, you are to do all of the drill you are told to do perfectly.
+“Teizon, why don’t I word things a little more simply for you,” he growls, voice low and irritated at my challenge.
+“At tryouts tomorrow, you are to do all of the drill you are told to do perfectly.
 Don’t mess around because this is serious.”

 “Like I said, you do the drills by your own play book, and I don’t want any of it at tryouts,” Wood replies taking another step towards me.